ChochChill/github_basics/README.md

 - **_clone the repository_**(simpler way, no hassel)

-copy the repository_URL for the repositry you just created.
+copy the Github_repository_URL for the repositry you just created.
 ![alt text](link to clonecopy.img)

 Use this command to clone the repository.